Western wildfires: Crews make progress on huge Oregon blaze

 Blowing embers from flames ignited a new spot fire Thursday afternoon that jumped the highway north of Topaz Lake on the California-Nevada line, prompting a new evacuation order at Topaz Lake Estates and neighboring areas.

-The fire was less than a mile from the estates, a community of around 1,200 people in Douglas County, Nevada.
+The fire was less than a mile from Topaz Lake Estates, a community of around 1,200 people in Douglas County, Nevada.

 “Firefighters on the ground and aircraft continue to battle the growing spot under exceptionally difficult weather and fuel condition,” the Humboldt-Toiyabe National Forest said in an update.